CamiloBarros/WordleGameCB/README.md

 # WordleGameCB
 WordleGameCB is a game inspired by the Wordle word game developed by Josh Wardle.
 This application was developed with the aim of putting into practice React concepts such as the use of **Hooks, Custom Hooks and States.** In addition, the use of new technologies: ***Tailwinds as CSS Framework and Vite as a file packer, an alternative to WebPack.***

+# How to play
+To play WordleGameCB, just enter the demo attached to this repository and try to guess the word of the day.
+The colors of the boxes will give you clues when a letter is in the correct position and when it is contained in the word but not yet in the desired position.
+You only have 6 chances or turns to guess the word.

+## **Colors**

+**Green** : Correct position
+**Orange** : Letter contained in the secret word **Gray** : Letter is not contained in the secret word.

+***Note: Only Spanish words have been added.***

 ## Features
 **- Input Bar(Text Field)** : By typing the name of the pokemon and pressing enter we can perform a search in the API and display the data of this in case it is found.
 **- Card** : The game takes place inside a card with minimalist styles and dark design.